RimunAce/respy-tech/README.md

 - 🎨 Sleek and intuitive user interface
 - 💬 Listings of API Providers for multiple LLM
-- 📁 Chat Interface for Public Use:
+- 📁 Chat Interface for Public Use
-  - 🌓 Light and dark mode support
-  - 🔄 Conversation forking and regeneration
-  - 🧠 Multiple AI models to choose from (Mainly Claude, gpt-4 fallback for fail)

 ## 📄 License